 Your choice of credit card will depend on your goals.
 Do you want to make a big purchase?
 Are you looking to earn points for spending?
 Or, do you want to consolidate your credit card balances?

 To use your credit card without having to pay interest on purchases, pay off your balance in full every month.
 This can also help you avoid building up debt.
 If you can't do this, it still makes sense to pay more than the minimum in order to reduce the amount of interest you'll pay.
 If it helps, you can stagger your repayments through the month so you chip away at the debt.

 You should be comfortable with the amount you spend on your credit card.
 To make sure this is the case, your credit limit should be set at the right level for you.
 If you need a little extra flexibility, and you know you can afford it, you can always ask your lender to increase your limit.
 On the other hand, if you're worried about being tempted to overspend, you can ask for it to be reduced.

 Using a credit card for purchases of over £100 (and under £30,000) can offer you protection under Section 75 of the Consumer Credit Act if something goes wrong with the purchase.
 For example, you may be able to get a refund if a company goes bust before delivering your goods.

 Many credit cards offer rewards such as cashback, air miles or points that can be redeemed in stores or online.
 There are lots of different offers available, so you can shop around and check credit card details to find the offer that appeals to you.

 While rewards are good, don’t get swept up in them.
-Make sure that all the conditions of the card suit you – such as the interest rate and annual fee.
+Make sure all the conditions of the card suit you – such as the interest rate and annual fee.

 Balance transfer credit cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
 To get the best deal for you, make sure you understand the balance transfer fee you'll pay and the length of the interest-free period.